Bias-variance trade-off in portfolio optimization under Expected Shortfall with $\ell_2$ regularization: The optimization of regularized ES

-As explained in \cite{caccioli2015Portfolio}, each of the three remaining order parameters in the above set of equations, $q_0$, $\Delta$, and $\epsilon$ has a direct financial meaning: If ${\rm ES}_{\rm out}$ is the out-of-sample estimate of ES based on samples of size $T$, and ${\rm ES}^{(0)}$ is its true value (that would obtain for $N$ finite and ${T\to\infty}$), then
+As explained in \cite{caccioli2015Portfolio}, each of the three remaining order parameters in the above set of equations, $q_0$, $\Delta$, and $\epsilon$ has a direct financial meaning: $\Delta$ is related to the in-sample estimator of ES (and also to the second derivative of the cost function $F$ with respect to the Lagrange multiplyer $\lambda$ associated with the budget constraint) and $\epsilon$ is the in-sample VaR of the portfolio optimized under the ES risk measure.
+Our present concern is the order parameter $q_0$, which is a measure of the out-of-sample estimator of ES.
+As shown in \cite{caccioli2015Portfolio}, if ${\rm ES}_{\rm out}$ is the out-of-sample estimate of ES based on samples of size $T$, and ${\rm ES}^{(0)}$ is its true value (that would obtain for $N$ finite and ${T\to\infty}$), then